-Table 72 presents the first-year statewide energy and energy cost savings from newly constructed buildings by climate zone for the electric space heating (SZHP) measure.
+Table 81 presents the first-year statewide energy and energy cost savings from newly constructed buildings by climate zone for the electric space heating (SZHP) measure.
 The increase in first year electricity consumption and the resultant increase in electric TDV energy use is partially offset by decrease in first year natural gas usage and the resultant decrease in natural gas TDV energy use.
 The net result is a slight increase in the 15-year present valued energy costs in most climate zones.

-Table 73 presents the first-year statewide energy and energy cost savings from newly constructed buildings by climate zone for the central electric water heating (Central HPWH) measure.
+Table 82 presents the first-year statewide energy and energy cost savings from newly constructed buildings by climate zone for the central electric water heating (Central HPWH) measure.
 The increase in first year electricity consumption and the resultant increase in electric TDV energy use is more than offset by decrease in first year natural gas usage and the resultant decrease in natural gas TDV energy use.
 The net result is a decrease in the 30-year present valued energy costs in all climate zones.

-Appendix N presents a combined result of the two measures - SZHP and Central HPWH - and shows that there is an overall increase in electricity energy use, but it is more than offset by the decrease in natural gas energy use.
-Again, since the electric HVAC measure only applies to mid-rise and high-rise prototypes and thus results for this all-electric package are presented only for those two prototypes.
+Appendix N presents a combined result of the two measures for multifamily buildings four stories and greater - SZHP and Central HPWH - and shows that there is an overall increase in electricity energy use, but it is more than offset by the decrease in natural gas energy use.
 The net result in an overall decrease in present value energy cost savings across all climate zones except Climate Zone 15 and 16.